HappyChainDevs/happychain/support/common/README.md

 # Common

-Common hooks, react components, utility functions to be used internally and shared between packages.
+Common utilities to be used internally and shared between packages.